wojlin/ZTM/readme.md

 ### web app for displaying position of Gdansk city buses and trams 🚌 🚊

-app downloads data from Open Data from ZTM in Gdańsk and dispalys it on the leaflet map  🗺
+app downloads data from Open Data ZTM in Gdańsk and displays it on the leaflet map  🗺

 <a target="_blank" style="font-size:16px" href="https://ckan.multimediagdansk.pl/dataset/tristar">ztm open data webiste</a>